Have you ever wondered how producers create your favorite tracks?

 HOWEVER, you might run out of time to record your mix if you spend way too many hours trying all these examples.

-Effective time management is an ABSOLUTE MUST if you want your mix to sound good.
+Effective time management is an ABSOLUTE MUST if you want your mix to have a richly-textured sound.

 We highly encourage you to organize your beats, templates, and sounds accordingly so that you will have a MORE organized mixing session!